GLOBAL MARKETS-Stocks head higher as risk appetite returns

 By Lionel Laurent

-LONDON, Aug 19 (Reuters) - Global stocks rose and money-market rates fell to new lows on renewed investor appetite for risk on Tuesday, as investors breathed easier over the Ukraine crisis and saw monetary policy remaining accommodative.
+LONDON, Aug 19 (Reuters) - Global stocks rose and core bonds barely moved on renewed investor appetite for risk on Tuesday, driven by a lack of escalation of the Ukraine crisis and upbeat U.S. housing data that buoyed Asian and European markets.

-Equities are still trading broadly near multi-year highs despite the past month’s jitters over geopolitical risk, with traders keeping a close eye on economic data and central-banker comments for indications of interest-rate moves after years of crisis-era rock-bottom benchmark borrowing rates.

 Ukrainian government forces have been fighting separatists for four months in the Russian-speaking east of Ukraine.
-A reported attack on a Russian convoy on Friday had sparked fears of Russian retaliation but none emerged.
+A reported attack on a Russian convoy on Friday had sparked fears of Russian retaliation but the Kiev military has since reported new successes after raising the national flag in Luhansk, previously a stronghold of the rebels.

 European trading followed on from gains in Asia and Wall Street, where U.S. equities rose to their highest level since late July and the U.S. dollar index edged back toward an 11-month high after upbeat housing data.